The Blue Hill Bach Marville Young Artist Fellowship

 Blue Hill Bach is grateful to Jan and Robert Marville for their support enabling promising young musicians to participate in the Festival as both performers and as an apprentice members of the management team, with the opportunity to learn the nuts and bolts of producing concerts in a small community.
 The Fellowship is awarded to gifted young artists who seek a career performing the music of Bach and his contemporaries in a historically-informed style, and who can benefit from performing side-by-side with some of the most distinguished professional Baroque musicians in the United States.

-The Blue Hill Bach Young Artist Fellow for 2023 is mezzo-soprano Ashley Mulcahy.
+The Blue Hill Bach Young Artist Fellow for 2025 is Shelby Yamin.

 2013 – Stanley Moore, cello